Core Competencies - why and how these five essential skillsets drive a successful road transport business

 Regrettably many in the industry do not fully appreciate or recognise the extent of drivers’ contribution in building success of the business and view it as a sort of secondary role in serving shareholders’ interests.

-As the skillsets of a driver reach far beyond simply operating a commercial vehicle on a public road we will focus on how to position and manage these to fulfil a major role in building and preserving company relationships with Shippers (customers) and gain the respect drivers richly deserve.
+As the skillsets of a driver reach far beyond competency of simply operating a commercial vehicle on a public road, we will focus on how to position and manage these to fulfil a major role in building and preserving company relationships with Shippers (customers) and gain the respect drivers so richly deserve.

 5) LOAD SCHEDULER

-This Conversation is intended to stimulate thought on just where you are focusing, in what will certainly be SA’s most challenging post-apartheid period, filled with uncertainty and economic challenges certain to have a serious impact on supply and demand for goods and services.
+This Conversation is intended to stimulate thought on just where you are focusing in what will certainly be SA’s most challenging period, filled with uncertainty and economic challenges which are seriously impacting on supply and demand for goods and services.

 Given the current low economic growth forecasts and what may be SA’s most challenging period yet, Rating Agencies are ready to pull the plug.
-So it’s time to assess your situation and batten-down-the-hatches for what could be a rough ride for some considerable time to come.
+So it’s time for SA Road Freight Operators to assess their situation and batten-down-the-hatches for what could be a rough ride for some considerable time to come.

 Ask a question

 Only first names and an initial will be used as an identifier so that people can speak freely.